 ZIPP 404 NSW – A TOP PICK FOR FLAT ROAD RACES, CRITS, TTs OR BREAKAWAYS

-The following review was recently added to the post THE BEST AERO ROAD BIKE WHEELS.
+The following review is part of the post THE BEST AERO ROAD BIKE WHEELS.

 Despite the similarities in name, the new Zipp 404 NSW and Zipp 404 Firecrest are quite different wheelsets.
 Yes, they did add a textured brake track and are using a new hub on the NSW but they’ve also changed some of the rim’s key dimensions, something they’ve never done to the Firecrest as they’ve updated it over the years.